anan44/it-starts-with-clojure/materials/6-simple-web-application/5-request-coercion.md

 This is already almost perfect.
 Except now the predicate says ":clojure.spec.alpha/unknown".
 That is kind of a bummer,
-since now the users don't really know what was wrong with their request.
+since now the users won't really know what was wrong with their request.

 We can fix this simply by creating a predicate function with suitable name, and using that in our spec.